xiaoxiae/slama.dev/_posts/2022-10-16-masters-in-heidelberg.md

 [^german]: If it's a German master's degree, you'll need a certificate of German proficiency instead.

-Once the admissions are opened (for us this was May/June 2022), the specific list will be at the respective degree's website.
+Once the admissions are opened (for us this was ~March 2022), the specific list will be at the respective degree's website.
 You might have to do a little bit of digging and translating, though (the study requirements might be in German even if the degree isn't).

 Sending the documents by post is best done by private carriers such as [UPS](https://www.ups.com/us/en/global.page) instead of the post, because they're faster, more liable and will notify you when the documents arrived, in exchange for being a little more costly (~€30 from the Czech Republic).